Joha6210/DistributedSystems-Handin4/readme.md

 go run node.go n 5000+n  //In terminal n
 ```

-Each node continously listens for other nodes with [zeroconf](https://github.com/grandcat/zeroconf) mDNS discovery with the service type:
+Each node continuously listens for other nodes with [zeroconf](https://github.com/grandcat/zeroconf) mDNS discovery with the service type:

 ```golang
 "_ricartagrawala._tcp"